TheKola/dataframe-viewer/README.md

 ## Features

 - **Auto-Adjusted Column Widths**: Improves readability by adjusting column widths dynamically.
+- **Hightlight Selected Cells**: Row and Column of any selected cell is highlighted for better visuals.
 - **HTML Rendering**: Displays DataFrames in a formatted HTML table.
 - **No Disk Writes**: Uses temporary files automatically deleted after use.